aritraghosh/aks-labs/workshops/advanced-aks/workshop.md

 source .env
 ```

-Run the following command to deploy the resources into the resource group.
+Run the following command to deploy Bicep template into the resource group.

 ```bash
 az deployment group create \